-A ton of factors impact color accuracy.
-One of them, interestingly enough, is image size itself, where altering a picture’s overall height and width can change how colors are displayed.
-This is tied into how pixels work when displaying certain colors.
+A ton of factors impact colour accuracy.
+One of them, interestingly enough, is image size itself, where altering a picture’s overall height and width can change how colours are displayed.
+This is tied into how pixels work when displaying certain colours.
 The end result is either a product of eliminating certain parts of an image or reconstructing them entirely.

-Dynamic range refers to the capacity for camera equipment, and the software used to process the capture, to distinguish contrasting colors and the brightness in an image.
+Dynamic range refers to the capacity for camera equipment and the software used to process the capture, to distinguish contrasting colours and the brightness in an image.
 The larger the range, the higher the quality of the image.
-This is more important for pictures that have large spaces occupied by varying shades of black and gray.
+This is more important for pictures with large spaces occupied by shades of black and grey.

 Compression is a great way to reduce the size of an image while maintaining as much quality as possible.
 The process essentially groups certain parts of the picture together.
-It’s highly recommended to use this technique when optimizing a website for speed.
+Using this technique when optimizing a website for speed is highly recommended.

 Changing Photo Size

 Photo size alterations can come with a few negative impacts on the original image.
 However, these are mostly unavoidable.
 The best thing you can do is keep these 7 factors in mind when taking the picture, transferring it to a device or cloud, and during the resizing image process.

 Hopefully, this guide provided some useful information regarding changing photo size.
 If you’re looking for more helpful content, consider checking out other posts on the site!